dolphin-emu/dolphin/Data/Extras/Mario Party 5 Shop Mod/readme.txt

-Drag a Mario Party 5 (USA) ISO onto the .BAT file to patch it.
+Place the Mario Party 5 (USA) ISO in the script's directory and run the patch script to patch it.

 Refer to this list for descriptions of capsules: https://www.mariowiki.com/Mario_Party_5#Capsules